On the evolution of slow dispersal in multi-species communities: Introduction

 We first observe that Conjecture \ref{conj:B} implies Conjecture \ref{conj:A}, for any $N$. \begin{proposition} Let $0<d_1<d_2<...<d_N$ be given.
 If $(d_i)_{i=1}^N \in \mathcal{D}$, then every interior trajectory of \eqref{eq:1.1} converges to $E_1$. \end{proposition} Moreover, if $N=3$, the two conjectures are equivalent. \begin{proposition} Let $0<d_1<d_2<d_3$ be given.
 Then $(d_i)_{i=1}^3 \in \mathcal{D}$ if and only if every interior trajectory of \eqref{eq:1.1} converges to $E_1$. \end{proposition}

-The goal of this paper is to prove the following stability result. \begin{theorem} The collection $\mathcal{D}$ is open in the space of finite sets relative to the Hausdorff metric. \end{theorem} By the theorem of Dockery et al., the family $\mathcal{D}$ contains any doubleton sets of positive numbers.
-Our result thus gives a step towards an affirmative answer to Conjectures \ref{conj:A} and \ref{conj:B}.
+The goal of this paper is to prove the following stability result, which provides a step towards an affirmative answer to Conjectures \ref{conj:A} and \ref{conj:B}. \begin{theorem} The collection $\mathcal{D}$ is open in the space of finite sets relative to the Hausdorff metric. \end{theorem} {We recall that the Hausdorff metric is given by

+for any two non-empty subsets $A, B$ of $\mathbb{R}$.
+In particular, the collection of finite subsets of $\mathbb{R}_+$ forms a metric space under the Hausdorff metric. }